machinetranslate/machinetranslate.org/people/alon-lavie.md

 ---
-description: Machine translation researcher and entrepreneur
+description: Machine translation researcher, entrepreneur and engineering director
 ---
 # Alon Lavie
 **Alon Lavie** is a machine translation researcher and entrepeneur.